 Rebates are rewarded on a first-come, first-serve basis until funds are depleted.
 Rebate program funds are budgeted on an annual basis.
 Rebate amounts and availability are subject to approval by the Arkansas Public Service Commission.

 1. Work with the dealer or plumber of your choice to determine the best natural gas water heater for the homes you build.
 Install a qualifying water heater in the homes you build between January 1 - December 31, 2015.

 2. Work with your dealer or plumber to complete a rebate application.
 Please review all program guidelines and requirements on back of rebate application.

 3. Have your dealer or installer sign the rebate application form.

 4. Be sure to list the number of occupants in the home on the rebate application.
 We are unable to process the application without this information.

 5. Attach a copy of your dated sales invoice that shows the equipment purchased.
 Make sure the invoice includes cusotmer name, the install date, brand, complete model number and serial number.

 6. Mail us the completed application including required signatures, along with dated sales invoice.
-In order to secure your rebate, submit all the paperwork within 90 days of the installation date or by the calendar year end (December 31), whichever comes first.
+In order to secure your rebate, submit all the paperwork by year end (December 31).

 Water Heater Rebate Program